henridb/medium-articles/contextuality/main.md

 ## 2. Link with other quantum specific properties

 What we call quantum properties are quantum specific behaviors.
 They can arise directly from the laws of quantum mechanics, such as the destructive nature of measurements, but they can also be "meta" properties[1], arising from the superposition of several other quantum properties.
-Entanglement is the example of such a meta property (we couldn’t have entanglement without superposition), and contextuality is
-too: the way quantum measurements work is absolutely necessary for quantum contextuality (the fact that the measure projects the state on the space corresponding to the result observed is the root of the contextual behaviors).
+Entanglement is the example of such a meta property (we couldn’t have entanglement without superposition), and contextuality is too: the way quantum measurements work is absolutely necessary for quantum contextuality (the fact that the measure projects the state on the space corresponding to the result observed is the root of the contextual behaviors).

 Understanding the links between these properties may help us build an intuition concerning quantum computation.
 This is likely one of the reasons why they are so studied!
-In that regard, let us have a look at one of the papers reveling on of the deepest links in my opinion: the 2011 paper by S. Abramsky and A. Brandenburger \[AB11\].
+In that regard, let us have a look at one of the papers reveling on of the deepest links in my opinion: the 2011 paper by S. Abramsky and A.
+Brandenburger \[AB11\].

+In this paper, the authors show that non locality and quantum contextuality are in fact two ways to look at the same situation.
+And in a much deeper level, that some of the concepts having a role in those meta properties are in fact not necessarily related to quantum mechanics specifically but in a more general way to the mathematical specificities of the probability distribution of the associated measurement results.

 ## 3. Link with finite geometries

 As teased in Sec. <a href="#sec:formal_definition" data-reference-type="ref" data-reference="sec:formal_definition">1</a>, this contextuality property can be exhibited using measures on a *n* qubits system.
 The corresponding thought experiment is decomposed as such: on this *n* qubits system, we will perform several series of measurements.
 If we represent each operator used for a measurement by a dot, and each series of measurement by a line, we obtain what we call a finite geometry.

 This formalism can be complexified such that the finite geometry would live in a vector space, and this allows us to perform interesting operations on those geometries, but I will leave that as a teaser for an upcoming Medium article (for more information, you may read \[dBHG+22\]).

 <figure>
 <img src="resources/mermin-square.png" style="height:6cm"